 - Highest quality inflatable rafts and related equipment

-- Transfers from the OARS Warehouse to the river and back
+- Transfers from Moab to the river and back, including a scenic flight

 - Wetsuit–weather dependent (does not include footwear of any kind, including wetsuit booties)

 Not Included in Your Trip Cost

 - Sleeping bag & a deluxe 3-inch thick air-filled sleeping pad